Hype-Labs/HypeChatDemo.android/README.md

 The permissions are required for the following reasons:

-- INTERNET is needed for enabling socket I/O,
+- INTERNET is needed for enabling socket I/O
-- ACCESS_NETWORK_STATE query information about the network.
+- ACCESS_NETWORK_STATE query information about the network

 All permissions are required at this moment, as the Hype SDK only implements Infrastructural Wi-Fi.
 When other transports are used (soon) different permissions will be required according to which transports are to be used.